HungryHowies/Zitadel-with-Nextcloud/README.md

 Bottom of the page click the **Download metadata XML** button, this will be uploaded to Zitadel Project called Nextcloud.

-If an error occures check Nextcloud by runn the OCC command in Nextcloud Directory (/var/www/nextcloud).
+If an error occurs check Nextcloud by executing the OCC command in Nextcloud Directory (/var/www/nextcloud).

 ```
 sudo -u www-data php occ saml:config:get